anshpreetlayal/practice_sql/README.md

 To practice SQL queries, follow these steps:

 1. Clone this repository to your local machine or access it online.
-2. Navigate to the appropriate folder (basic, intermediate, or advanced).
+2. Navigate to the appropriate folder (queries.basic, intermediate, or advanced).
 3. Open the SQL file for the desired question in your preferred SQL editor or tool.
 4. Write your SQL query to solve the problem.
 5. Check the corresponding solution file in the "solutions" folder to compare your solution.